 John Hitchens grew up in Graffham, West Sussex and studied at Bath Academy of Art.
 He was surrounded by art from his infancy.
 His Grandfather, Alfred, (1861-1942) was a successful academic artist and his father, the modern British artist, Ivon Hitchens (1893-1979) had his studio in the family home.

 John painted throughout the seasons reflecting the changing colours of the Sussex countryside.
-Continually searching and pushing the boundaries, his work has evolved into his current abstract style using a restricted range of earth pigments.
+Continually searching and pushing the boundaries, his work has evolved through many different permutations into his current abstract style using a restricted range of earth pigments.

 Throughout the 1970s and ’80s John exhibited with the Marjorie Parr Gallery and Montpellier Studio his work is held in public collections across the UK including, Bradford Museums and Galleries, the University of Chichester, Brighton Museum and Gallery and the Turner Gallery, Eastbourne.
 A 300 page coffee table monograph John Hitchens ‘Aspects of Landscape has been published by Sansom and Co this year.